 One was telling me what to do and the other helped me experience the results.
 Clearly one method works better.

 This is a great lesson for business.
-One of my favorite stories about selling is about a salesguy who went door-to-door selling hammers.
+One of my favorite stories about selling (and a great example of showing vs. telling) is about a salesguy who went door-to-door selling hammers.

 At first he brought a piece of glass and broke it infront of the customer.
 This guy sold a TON vs every other salesperson who just talked about the benefits of the hammer.